kroefer1/ping2win/README.md

 **Leaderboard not loading**
 - Ensure server is running
 - Check network connection
-- Verify JSON file exists + valid
+- Verify JSON file exists + valid (if you do not have access to the server's Leaderboard json, contact the server administrator)

 ---